Osmosiun/My_Projects/README.md

 # My_Projects
-It is the repository which contains all the projects I have done realted to deep learning , machine learning while I was learning .
-I have upladed IPYNB file for each project and many of the projects acccuracies were excellent.
-I have not uploaded the data I have used for training because data is too large.
+It's a repository that contains all of the deep learning and machine learning projects I've worked on while learning.
+I've uploaded the IPYNB files for each project, and several of them had outstanding accuracy.
+Because the data I used for training is too vast, I have not uploaded it.